 How does it work?
 You can attach the soundbar to one or both ends of a central bar.
 Alternatively, you can put the soundbar behind your couch and create wireless surround sound.

-The subwoofer is also included.
+The wireless subwoofer is also included.
 It’s wired to power but wirelessly connects to the soundbar.
-The satellite speakers have 10-hour battery life and can be charged by plugging into the soundbar.
+The true wireless surround speakers have 10-hour battery life and can be charged by plugging into the soundbar.

-This is a unique proposition that makes the JBL Bar5.1 stand out.
+This is a unique proposition that makes the JBL Bar 5.1 surround stand out.
 It begs the question: Do you get the best of both soundbar and surround sound systems?
-Or is it a device that doesn’t have either?
+Or is it multiple devices that don’t have either?